Toma400/OfLands/maps/tiled.md

 for what is additionally needed.

 #### --- Roads ---
-Roads are currently supported only as a ghost data - it gets exported, but doesn't get read by the game.
-You can sketch out the roads however for when this feature is available.

-To make roads exported, simply create layer named `Roads`.
+To make roads, simply create layer named `Roads`.
 The layer is optional, so not having it in the Tiled map won't cause any issues during export.
 Next, use tileset that will have indexes `1` and `2` available (so, second and third tile).
 Index 1 (second tile) is dirt road, while index 2 (third tile) is stone road.